flintlib/arb/doc/source/acb_dirichlet.rst

 For convenience, setting both *G* and *chi* to *NULL* in the following methods selects the Riemann zeta function.

+Currently, these methods require *chi* to be a primitive character.

 .. function:: void acb_dirichlet_hardy_theta(acb_ptr res, const acb_t t, const dirichlet_group_t G, const dirichlet_char_t chi, slong len, slong prec)

     Computes the phase function used to construct the Z-function.